echeran/smile-of-murugan/webbook/chapter19.md

 The book's theme is highly interesting, even great; the plot well conceived, the characterization of some figures excellent: Alankāram, the sinful mother, is indeed overwhelming.
-Some descriptions 1 The *Plough and the Stars* (1963) includes Janakiraman's story "Exultation".
-'
-, pp. 76-87, and *Mahfil* (IV.
-3-4, 1968) has an English version of his story "The Temple Light".

-are lovely—e.g. at the very beginning of the novel the description of the Käviri.
+Some descriptions are lovely—e.g. at the very beginning of the novel the description of the Käviri.
 On the other hand, the novel has a few basic drawbacks: it has not quite escaped the curse of sentimentalism; its